-Definition: Internal Audit indicates an independent assessment of activities inside an organization for the inspection of financial, accounting and other, day- to- day business practices.
-It subsists of steady and crucial review of operating and financial activities by management and reporting to it and not to stakeholders.
+Definition: Internal Audit indicates an independent assessment of activities inside an organization to inspect financial, accounting and other, day-to-day business practices.
+It gets along with a steady and crucial review of the management’s operating and financial activities reporting to the board of directors.
+It provides assurance on governance and internal control checks over the management activities.

 Content: Internal Audit